 - Price: Cointreau is less expensive than Grand Marnier.
 A 750ml bottle costs between $30-35.

 - Alcohol content: Cointreau is 40% ABV.
 The same as Grand Marnier.

-- What is it?: Grand Marnier is a French blend of cognac and triple sec.
+- What is it?: Grand Marnier is from France and features a blend of cognac and triple sec.